-a.
-A proposal narrative with the information included in Appendix 1 that details the first year of the program (October 1, 2022-September 30, 2023).
-This narrative includes an additional section from previous RSC funding opportunities where applicants will have to detail capacity development plans to reach higher anticipated refugee arrivals throughout the three years that the organization operates the RSC.
+A proposal narrative with the information included in Appendix 1 that details the first year of the program (October 1, 2024 - September 30, 2025).
+This narrative also includes a section requesting RSC applicants to detail cost savings measures, both against current resettlement support center operations, if applicable, and efficiencies within the period of performance, and direct support of USCIS operations including specific services and costs.

-- b.
-Budget summary, budget detail, and budget narrative.
+- Indicator Table: Including all required PRM indicators and targets for each year. - Budget summary, budget detail, and budget narrative, disaggregated by year for each year of the program period.
 Appendix 2 provides more guidance and information on the template for the budget proposal documents.
-Attachment A, included in this funding opportunity on Grants.gov, provides the template for the budget summary and detail and should be prepared in Excel format.
-The budget summary and budget detail also include columns for planned budgets in FY 2024 and FY 2025.
-In the budget narrative, organizations should also provide a brief summary of the anticipated additional resources needed to reach maximum departures in FY 2024 and FY 2025. - c.
-Applicants must submit a table (see Attachment B included as part of this funding opportunity on Grants.gov) detailing objectives and indicators for the project in FY 2023. - d.
-Completed and signed SF-424 and SF-424A.
-PRM requires that Box 21 of the SF-424 be checked. - Form SF-424B is required only for those applicants who have not registered in SAM.gov or recertified their registration in SAM.gov since February 2, 2019 and completed the online representations and certifications.
-The SF-424 family forms are available for download on Grants.gov. - e.
-Risk Analysis (separate from Proposal Narrative and from the Security Plan).
-For more information, please reference Attachment C. - f.
-Protection from Sexual Exploitation and Abuse (PSEA) Code of Conduct. - Consistent with the 2019 six IASC Principles and that there is a country or regional implementation plan specific to the country or region of the application, if applicable.
+Attachment A, included in this funding opportunity on Grants.gov, provides the recommended template for the budget summary and detail and should be prepared in Excel format.
+The budget summary and budget detail also include columns for planned budgets in FY 2026 and FY 2027.
+In the budget narrative, organizations should also provide a brief summary of the anticipated resources needed to reach departure targets in FY 2026 and FY 2027. - Completed and signed SF-424 and SF-424A.
+PRM requires that Box 21 of the SF-424 be checked. - If the applicant organization has an active registration in SAM.gov that was either created or updated on or after February 2, 2019, then the applicant does NOT need to submit the SF-424B as they will be prompted to complete the representations and certifications in SAM.gov. - Risk Assessment and Security Plan. - Organizational Chart for award applicant. - Protection from Sexual Exploitation and Abuse (PSEA) Code of Conduct and a country or regional implementation plan specific to the country of region of the application.

-- (See NGO Guidelines for more details). - g.
-Security Plan. - h.
-Accountability to Affected Populations (AAP) Organization Framework - Note: The AAP section of a NOFO proposal narrative is specific to the program being proposed and is distinct from the organizationlevel AAP framework requirement listed here, which is a separate document. - i.
-Key Personnel and Org Chart for award applicant and sub-recipient(s) - Applicants must furnish names, titles, and brief biographical information on the education and experience of key personnel in implementing the program and key supervisory personnel; (i.e., the members of the professional staff in a program supervisory position engaged for or assigned to duties under the award). - j.
-Most recent Negotiated Indirect Cost Rate Agreement (NICRA), if applicable, or a de minimis rate calculation of Modified Total Direct Costs (MTDC) if the applicant is eligible and elects to use the de minimis rate. - k.
-Most recent external audit report is required prior to issuance of an award, if proposal is chosen for implementation. - I. Information in support of any cost-sharing/cost-matching arrangements, if applicable. - m.
-Information detailing the source of any in-kind contributions, if applicable.
+- Note: Codes of Conduct must be consistent with the updated 2019 IASC Task Force's Six Core Principles.
+The country/regional implementation plan should outline how employees are trained and otherwise made aware of the Code of Conduct, how violations of the Code of Conduct against program participants are reported and followed up on in a safe and confidential manner, how program participants are made aware of the Code of Conduct and a mechanism to report any violations, and whether there is a focal point in the country or regional office for the Code of Conduct. - Key Personnel for award applicant and sub-recipient(s) - Applicants must furnish names, titles, and brief biographical information on the education and experience of key personnel in implementing the program and key supervisory personnel; (i.e., the members of the professional staff in a program supervisory position engaged for or assigned to duties under the award). - Most recent Negotiated Indirect Cost Rate Agreement (NICRA), if applicable, or a de minimis rate calculation of Modified Total Direct Costs (MTDC) if the applicant is eligible and elects to use the de minimis rate. - Most recent external audit report is required prior to issuance of an award, if proposal is chosen for implementation. - Information in support of any cost-sharing/cost-matching arrangements, if applicable. - Information detailing the source of any in-kind contributions, if applicable.

-n.
-Details on any sub-agreements associated with the program including the budget detail (must be part of the budget submission as noted above), if applicable.
+- Details on any sub-agreements associated with the program including the budget detail (must be part of the budget submission as noted above), if applicable. - Organizational Accountability to Affected Populations (AAP) Framework (is required prior to issuance of an award, if proposal is chosen for implementation) - C. Unique Entity Identifier (UEI) and System for Award Management (SAM)